Triptan: Mechanism of action

 Other possibilities of triptans in antimigraine effects are modulation of nitric oxide dependent signal transduction pathways, nitric oxide scavenging in the brain, and sodium dependent cell metabolic activity.

+Most of the triptans, for instance sumatriptan, zolmitriptan, and others, are inactive as serotonin 5-HT2A receptor agonists.
+However, a few triptans, including donitriptan, avitriptan, and eletriptan, have been found to act as serotonin 5-HT2A receptor agonists, albeit with one to three orders of magnitude lower activational potency than at the serotonin 5-HT1B and 5-HT1D receptors.

 Pharmacokinetics

 Triptans have a wide variety of pharmacokinetic properties.
 Bioavailability is between 14% and 70%, biological half-life (T1/2) is between 2 and 26 hours.
-Their good ability to cross the blood–brain barrier and the rather long half life of some triptans may result in lower frequencies of migraine recurrence.
+Their good ability to cross the blood–brain barrier and the rather long half-life of some triptans may result in lower frequencies of migraine recurrence.

 Comparison

-Zolmitriptan is different from the other triptans because it is converted to an active N-desmethyl metabolite which has higher affinity for the 5-HT1D and 5-HT1B receptors; both substances have a biological half-life of 2 to 3 hours.
+Zolmitriptan is different from the other triptans because it is converted to an active N-desmethyl metabolite which has higher affinity for the serotonin 5-HT1D and 5-HT1B receptors; both substances have a biological half-life of 2 to 3 hours.
 In studies, newer triptans are mostly compared to sumatriptan.
 They are better than sumatriptan for their longer half-life in plasma and higher oral bioavailability, but have a higher potential for central nervous side effects.

 Donitriptan and avitriptan were never marketed.

+Chemistry

+Triptans are either tryptamines or closely related compounds.
+Most triptans are simple tryptamines.
+These include sumatriptan, rizatriptan, donitriptan, almotriptan, zolmitriptan, and L-694247.
+Certain triptans, including eletriptan, frovatriptan, and LY-344864, are cyclized tryptamines.
+Other triptans, including naratriptan, LY-334370, and avitriptan, are not technically tryptamines, although they are still closely related to tryptamines.
+Naratriptan and LY-334370 are piperidinylindoles rather than tryptamines, while avitriptan features a cyclized propylamine side chain instead of the ethylamine side chain present in tryptamines.
+A number of triptans, including sumatriptan, rizatriptan, eletriptan, almotriptan, zolmitriptan, contain the psychedelic drug dimethyltryptamine (DMT) within their chemical structures and hence are derivatives of DMT.
+Triptans may be thought of as synthetic analogues of the monoamine neurotransmitter serotonin (5-hydroxytryptamine; 5-HT).